stvnorg/Systems-Challenge/README.md

 ## How to deliver your results

 Fork this repo and once you're done send us a pull request.
+You can use any configuration management tool you wish.